NecroSith/JS_Nodejs-practice/Readme.md

 # Node.js practice
 ### This is set of practical tasks and pet projects I made while completing the course "Nodejs: The complete guide to build RESTful APIs (2018)" on Udemy by Mosh Hamedani
 #### The main pet project is Vidly application which is a MongoDB database and fully working API
+### The app was deployed to Heroku, DB was deployed to MongoDBAtlas
 #### The app is loaded with my comments for better understanding stuff that's happening
 ### Tech stack for Vidly app:
 #### Main